Best Electronic drum pad review in 2020

 It also comes with two foot pedals.
 One acts as the hi-hat while the other as a bass drum pedal.

 Inside the pad are 300 sounds and 55 preset kits.
-With these, you can make as many sounds as you wish until you have the best music.
+With these, you can make as many sounds as you wish until you have the best sound to play.

 There are two built-in stereo speakers.
 This means you can practice alone at home without connecting to loudspeakers.

 The 3.5 mm jack out enables for external amplifier or headphones.
-And the 1.4 inch input for external music device makes it possible to record and add samples.
+And the 1.4-inch input for external sound devices makes it possible to record and add samples.

-Connect your PC and record music using on-board software through USB MIDI output.
+Connect your PC and record or play sound using on-board software through USB MIDI output.

 PTED06 is suitable for beginners.
 But has excellent features for recording too.
 Its price makes it quite a save.